 What is this about?

-As the original site says, this is a chance for people with a common interest to get together.
-Rather than once a week, we do this once a month, on the third Tuesday of the month.
-As long as you have an interest in programming for Apple devices, you share that common interest.
+This is a chance for people with a common interest to get together.
+As long as you have an interest in programming for Apple devices then you share a common interest.
+So come along!

 Whatever you feel comfortable with.
-Sometimes laptops or iPads/iPhones come out to show off something cool, or to ask for advice about a bug.
-Or people just talk about things the way that you normally would do in a pub.
+Sometimes somebody brings out a laptop or device to show off something cool, or to ask for advice about a bug.
+Or people just talk about things the way that you normally would with friends in a social setting.

 All sorts.
 Independent software developers, Contractors, full- and part-time Cocoa(-Touch) developers, students.
-People who's day job is Windows, but are interested in writing software for Apple devices.
+People writing Java in their day jobs, but are interested in writing software for Apple devices.

 I’m not from London.
 Can I still turn up?

-We have regulars coming from Poole, Reading and Brighton.
-We've had drop-ins from the States and Sweden.
-If you can make it to London, or you are in London on the day just show up.
+We have had regulars coming from Poole, Reading and Brighton.
+We’ve had drop-ins from the States and Sweden and Ukraine.
+If you can make it to London, or you are in London on the day feel free to just show up.

 How will I find you?

 Look for the group of people that has a higher than average count of Apple devices.
 Or, ask for my telephone number and give me a call when you get there.
-There is some space booked in the upstairs room so look for us there.
+This is not a big pub so if you can’t see us you’re either early or in the wrong place.
+Or ping me on Twitter (@abizern).
+There is a contact page in this site

 I’m just learning programming, is this too advanced for me?